masoodbinmohammad/blog/blog/2020-09-20/index.md

 You could also filter out multiple sites extending it with the help of comma.
 Ex: `-site:naukri.com,indeed.com`.
 And these could be applied to any dorks.

-By now you might have got an idea of how useful dorks could be in your day to day life and these are just beginning.
+By now you might have got an idea of how useful dorks could be in your day to day life and these are just the beginning.
 There are also other lists of dorks are available that we could use perform much more than what I have explained above using the simple search strings.

-Here I have listed some commonly used dorks on the internet.
+Here I have listed some of the commonly used dorks on the internet.

 - `filetype:` used to search for any kind of file extensions, for example, if you want to search for jpg files you can use: filetype: jpg